Waste and recycling

 - Find out how often your containers will be emptied.

 - Find out how much you must pay to have your containers emptied.

 - Order pick up of your bulky waste.

-- Sign up to have get waste containers at your home.
+- Sign up to get waste containers at your home.

-You can also log onto the self service solution using NemID in order to change the size of your container, order an extra container, repare of a container and much more.
+You can also log onto the self-service solution using NemID in order to change the size of your container, order an extra container, repair of a container, and much more.

 How to sort your waste

 All households in Aarhus Municipality must sort their waste into glas, plastic and metal and papir and cardboard.

 Following the link below you will find a photo-based overview of how to sort your waste.

 In Denmark, you pay a deposit ('pant' in Danish) each time you buy drinks in cans or bottles with a deposit mark.
 You can get your deposit back by returning empty cans and bottles using reversed vending machines.